MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 **To add the variable to a [custom canvas](customize-default-canvas.md)**

-1. In the `<script>` section on the page where you have your bot, define the variables as follows, substituting `variableName1` for the variable name without the `bot.` prefix and `variableDefinition1` for the definition.
+1. In the `<script>` section on the page where you have your bot, define the variables as follows, substituting `variableName1` for the variable name without the `global.` prefix and `variableDefinition1` for the definition.
 Separate multiple variables with commas `,`.

     ```html
        const store = WebChat.createStore({}, ({ dispatch }) => next => action => {